 Homework will come in a variety of forms in this class.
-The student will have reading assignments as well as songs they need listen to and film clips they need to watch based on what medium we will be examining.
-There will also be a variety of written work.
-This will be seen most commonly in smaller reflection papers scattered throughout the term as well as one more substantial paper.
-This paper will be their final project and will represent the student's own in-depth cultural analysis on the topic of their choosing.
-They will then present their work to the class.
-More information on this paper will be forthcoming as it is assigned.
+The student will often have reading assignments as well as songs they need listen to and film clips they need to watch based on what medium we will be examining.
+There will also be several Reflection Papers scattered throughout the term.
+For each area we explore in class, a corresponding Reflection Paper will be assigned.
+The student must complete four papers, of their choosing, during the course of the term.
+Once the due date for a specific paper has expired, it can no longer be a choice for one of the four required papers.
+There will also be a final project, allowing the student to demonstrate their understanding of the wide breath of material we've covered.
+More information on this project will be forthcoming as it is assigned.

-It is expected that the students come to class every day having read, listened to, or watched the assigned material and be ready to participate in a class discussion about the material.
+It is expected that the students come to class every day having read, listened to, or watched the assigned material and be ready to participate in a layered and detailed class discussion about the material.
 They also need to have any written work that may be due that day.
 Assignments will be considered late if they are not completed by the beginning of class the day they are due.
 (See more on late work below.)
 If an assignment is late, the assignment will still need to be completed and turned in.